SEPSIS MISDIAGNOSIS

 If an infection is present, the immune system attempts to fight it, often with the help of antibiotics, antivirals, antifungals, and antiparasitics.
 Sometimes, however, the immune system turns on itself, and triggers a septic response.

 Sepsis is an acute illness requiring urgent treatment to prevent permanent injury and death.
-Sepsis can begin with merely a minor infection and the body can self-destruct by attacking its own tissue and internal organs.
-Sepsis misdiagnosis, delayed diagnosis or a Diagnostic Error can lead to wrongful death and the premature loss of a loved one.
+The condition can begin with merely a minor infection and the body can self-destruct by attacking its own tissue and internal organs.
+Misdiagnosis, delayed diagnosis or a Diagnostic Error can lead to wrongful death and the premature loss of a loved one.

 What Causes Sepsis?